Creating a direct current (DC)

 If you were to plot the voltage change through time for one complete 360° revolution of the handle, you would find the following:

-Or, if you turned the handle to opposite way:
+Or, if you turned the handle the opposite way: